Winter Candle by Jeron Ashford

 Author Ashford concludes with a brief note about the holidays mentioned in her story.

-Visit Creston Books to read more about the award-winning author and illustrator.
-This story has many wonderful curriculum connections: research, writing, crafts and more.
+Visit Creston Books to read more about the publisher and its books.
+This story has many wonderful curriculum connections: research, writing, crafts, and more.
 Please see the excellent curriculum and activity guide the publisher created for this book.

 - Reviewed by Dornel Cerro